mayuelala/FollowYourClick/README.md

 # 🖼 Gallery

-We have showcased some results of image animation using AnimateZero on generated images below.
+We have showcased some results of image animation using Follow-Your-Click on generated images below.

 More results can be found on our [Project page](https://follow-your-click.github.io/).